adam-paul/compendia/_posts/2022-02-02-prototype.md

 by the likes of Wikipedia and the modern internet.
 A resource like Compendia is in some small way aiming to be the first shot in a salvo that does the same for data.

 Again, I'm probably not the man for the job, here.
-I don't really have the skills or the time left in my life to be breaking that kind of new ground.
+I don't really have the skills nor the time left in my life to be breaking that kind of new ground.
 In any case, sports data is pretty much all open-source to begin with, so it's not a great example of that grander idea.
 But I do want to engage with sports statistics and the corresponding data visualizations in a way that is